-Interpretations and amendments to published standards in 2019
+Interpretations and amendments to published standards in 2020

-On 1 January 2019, the Branch adopted the new or amended FRS and Interpretations to FRS ("INT FRS") that are mandatory for application from that date.
+On 1 January 2020, the Branch adopted the new or amended FRS and Interpretations to FRS ("INT FRS") that are mandatory for application from that date.
 Changes to the Branch's accounting policies have been made as required, in accordance with the transitional provisions in the respective FRS and INT FRS.

-The adoption of these new or amended FRS and INT FRS did not result in substantial changes to the Branch's accounting policies and had no material effect on the amounts reported for the current or prior financial years except for the adoption of FRS 116 Leases.
+The adoption of these new or amended FRS and INT FRS did not result in substantial changes to the Branch's accounting policies and had no material effect on the amounts reported for the current or prior financial years.